Franklin-oliveira/learning_D3js/3-dynamic/README.md

 ## Content

+- **dynamic-chart.html:** applying the `D3 update` pattern to make a dynamic chart that flicks between different data.
 - **interval-loops.html:** revisiting the coffee revenues bar chart example to ilustrate how the `D3 update` pattern works.
 (See `./js/interval-loops.js` for more details)